-The City of Gilmer is located in Upshur County, Texas, northeast of Tyler, south of Mt.
-Pleasant.
+The City of Gilmer is located in Upshur County, Texas, northeast of Tyler, south of Mount Pleasant.
 It is named after former United States Secretary of the Navy, Thomas Walker Gilmer, and sits at an elevation of 367 in the Piney Woods section of Texas.

 It is located on U.S. Highway 271, and also Texas highways 154 and 155.